johoule/pygame-platformer/README.md

 - Create a text/image advertisement for your game.
 - Create a video advertisement for your game.
+- Create a website for your game using GitHub Pages.
 - Write a review of a classmate's game.
+Include screenshots.
-- Create a website for your game.
+- Create a video review of a classmate's game.

 ## Grading